guntherweissenbaeck/django_fbf/README.md

 ```

 ## Add Test Data
-To add testdata, use the fixture function of django:
+To add testdata, use the loaddata functionality of django:

 ```bash
 python3 manage.py loaddata fixtures/data.json